-You want to start your blog but you do not know how to write a post in WordPress?
-For the beginners WordPress may seem a bit overwhelming, but it is very simple and obvious.
+You want to start your blog but you do not know how to write a post in WordPress classic editor?
+For the beginners, WordPress may seem a bit overwhelming, but it is very simple and obvious.
 All you need to do is get to know its features, hidden elements, and adding new posts and pages will be a pleasure.

 The first steps are always difficult.
 All you need is a little patience and a positive attitude.
 You will see that what you just seemed to be incomprehensible now is very easy.

 Are you ready for a dose of new information?
 Certainly yes :).